calroc/Thun/docs/Hylo-,_Ana-,_Cata-,_and_Para-morphisms_-_Recursion_Combinators.rst

 -  A combiner ``F :: (B, B) -> B``
 -  A predicate ``P :: A -> Bool`` to detect the base case
 -  A base case value ``c :: B``
--  Recursive calls (zero or more); it has a "call stack in the form of a cons list".
+-  Recursive calls (zero or more); it has a “call stack in the form of a cons list”.

 It may be helpful to see this function implemented in imperative Python code.